-Total revenue increased by approximately HK\$64.4 million from approximately HK\$114.2 million for 2020 to approximately HK\$178.6 million for 2021.
-The increase was mainly due to the contribution by the Dance Academy Business amounting to approximately HK\$29.1 million and by the Early Childhood Business amounting to approximately HK\$35.3 million.
-Such increase in revenues from Dance Academy Business was recorded as the business operations of dance centres were resumed to normal gradually in 2021.
-In 2020, they had been closed for several months due to the outbreak of COVID-19.
-The increase in revenues from Early Childhood Education was mainly contributed from the full-year operation of the flagship pre-school and a group of four pre-schools in Singapore.
-The former was opened in June 2020 and the latter was acquired in April 2020.
+Total revenue decreased by approximately HK\$13.8 million from approximately HK\$178.6 million for 2021 to approximately HK\$164.8 million for 2022.
+The decrease was mainly due to the contribution by the decrease in revenue from Dance Academy Business in Hong Kong amounting to approximately HK\$19.4 million.
+Such decrease in revenues from Dance Academy Business was recorded due to in 2022, they had been closed for several months due to the outbreak of COVID-19.
+The increase in revenues from Early Childhood Education by approximately HK\$7.2 million was mainly due to the increase in average number of enrollments in both Hong Kong and Singapore.

-Other income of the Group from continuing operations was approximately HK\$51.7 million for the year ended 31 December 2021 (2020: HK\$51.8 million).
+Other income of the Group from continuing operations was approximately HK\$55.1 million for the year ended 31 December 2022 (2021: HK\$51.7 million).
 Other income mainly comprises government grants, COVID-19-related rent concessions, franchise fee income, management fee income, performance and show income, examination and competition handling fee income and sub-lease income.
-The total of examination and competition handling fee income and performance and show income increased to approximately HK\$9.3 million for the year ended 31 December 2021 from HK\$0.3 million for 2020.
-The reasons were that dance examinations and performance and shows were held as normal operation in 2021.
+The total of enrichment course income and franchise fee increased to approximately HK\$6.7 million for the year ended 31 December 2022 from HK\$2.5 million for 2021.
+The reasons were that the operation of enrichment course in Singapore were resumed to normal in 2022.

-The Group recorded a profit from continuing operations attributable to the Shareholders amounting to approximately HK\$49.4 million for the year ended 31 December 2021 while the Group recorded a loss attributable to the Shareholders amounting to approximately HK\$182.9 million for the year ended 31 December 2020.
-The turnaround was mainly due to the increase in revenue from Early Childhood Education Business and Dance Academy Business as mentioned above and recognition of gain on change in fair value of consideration payables of approximately HK\$104.0 million (2020: loss on change in fair value of consideration payables of approximately HK\$108.5 million).
+The Group recorded a loss from continuing operations attributable to the Shareholders amounting to approximately HK\$37.2 million for the year ended 31 December 2022 while the Group recorded a profit attributable to the Shareholders amounting to approximately HK\$49.4 million for the year ended 31 December 2021.
+It was mainly due to the absence of gain on change in fair value of consideration payables for the year ended 31 December 2022 (2021: gain on change in fair value of consideration payables of approximately HK\$104.0 million).